YongqiDong/YongqiDong.github.io/_pages/about.md

 News
 ======
 - 11/2022: Our workshop proposal "<span style="color:blue">***Development of Socially-compliant Driving Behaviour for Automated Vehicles to Enhance Safety and Efficiency in Mixed Traffic***</span>" had been accepted by the [IEEE Intelligent Vehicles Symposium (IV 2023)](https://2023.ieee-iv.org/).
 See you on 4 June 2023 in Anchorage, Alaska!
-Workshop website and *Call-for-Papers* will release soon.
+[Workshop website and *Call-for-Papers* on line available now](https://sites.google.com/berkeley.edu/iv2023/)!
 - 11/2022: I will present our paper titled *Towards Developing Socially-Compliant Automated Vehicles: State of the Practice, Experts Expectations, and a Conceptual Framework* on the [4th Symposium on Management of Future Motorway and Urban Traffic Systems 2022 (MFTS2022)](https://tu-dresden.de/bu/verkehr/veranstaltungen/mfts-2022), which will take place from 30 November to 2 December 2022 in Dresden, Germany.
 - 11/2022: I received the <span style="color:GoldenRod">Erasmus+ mobility Grant</span> for the second time.
 - 10/2022: I presented our paper [Comparative Study on Supervised versus Semi-supervised Machine Learning for Anomaly Detection of In-vehicle CAN Network](https://doi.org/10.1109/ITSC55140.2022.9922235) on ITSC 2022.
 Check the recorded [Video](https://youtu.be/melrgznLXP0).